-Guidelines for Exorcism
+Guidelines for the Ministry of Exorcism

 This valuable work was born from the listening, the experience and the work of the many members of the International Association of Exorcists (AIE).
 These Guidelines, this Vademecum, are made authoritative by the decisive contributions of the Congregation for the Clergy which examined and corrected them, making use of the contribution from the Congregation for Divine Worship and the Discipline of the Sacraments and the Congregation for the Doctrine of the Faith.

 This valuable work is a fruit of the hard work of the AIE President, Padre Francesco Bamonte, icms, together with the AIE Council Members.